 The accuracy of the Explore One is another thing worth talking about.
 Thanks to it CutSmart technology, your cuts are nice, clean and precise every time.
 Your cuts may range from ¼ to 11 ½ wide X23 ½ inches tall.
 The German premium blade is sharp and tough.

 Depending on whether you want to buy it as a standalone or as a bundle, the Cricut Explore One can come with a 12×12 inch cutting mat and 50+free images, but also several free project ideas and one vinyl sample.

 The machine is well-made and works with Cricut cartridges.
 It runs rather smooth and quiet and is dependable, being made of sturdy materials.
 Unlike the Cricut Maker, it has a single tool holder, so you can’t cut and write at the same time.

 - Cuts a wide variety of materials

 - The software may be better

 - The cutting area is a tad small

-- The machine is wireless
+- The machine handles wireless cutting

 - It’s very accurate and gives clean cuts

 - Works on a great variety of materials